-North America’s own paradise, each of the islands that make up this state offer unique experiences like scuba diving The Cathedrals around Lanai, activities that can only be found in Hawaii.
+North America’s paradise, each of the islands that make up this state offers unique experiences like scuba diving The Cathedrals around Lanai, which can only be found in Hawaii.

 A true tropical paradise, Hawaii has everything you could ever dream of needing, and you don’t even have to leave the country to experience it!

 If you’re still not convinced, check out these reasons for why Hawaii should be your next vacation destination.

 There’s no doubt that if you’ve seen pictures of any of Hawaii’s islands, you know it’s gorgeous.
 Due to the many microclimates on the islands, Hawaii has dozens of different landscapes, all waiting for you to explore.

 There is an actively erupting volcano, Kilauea, and also mountains where you can experience snowfall.